zeek/zeek/frameworks/intel.rst

 will be checked within the loaded intelligence data.
-This is accomplished through the :zeek:see:`Intel::seen` function, however typically users won't need to work with this function due to the scripts included with Bro that will call this function.
+This is accomplished through the :zeek:see:`Intel::seen` function, however typically users won't need to work with this function due to the scripts included with Zeek that will call this function.

-To load all of the scripts included with Bro for sending "seen" data to the intelligence framework, just add this line to local.zeek::
+To load all of the scripts included with Zeek for sending "seen" data to the intelligence framework, just add this line to local.zeek::

 	@load policy/frameworks/intel/seen

 Alternatively, specific scripts in that directory can be loaded.
-Keep in mind that as more data is sent into the intelligence framework, the CPU load consumed by Bro will increase depending on how many times the :zeek:see:`Intel::seen` function is being called which is heavily traffic dependent.
+Keep in mind that as more data is sent into the intelligence framework, the CPU load consumed by Zeek will increase depending on how many times the :zeek:see:`Intel::seen` function is being called which is heavily traffic dependent.